Nicolaus Rungius: Biography

 Rungius was born at the Rynkö homestead in Loimaa, and so he was named Ryngius (later changed to Rungius).
 He worked as a chaplain in the Nykarleby and Keminmaa churches.
 He married Helena, the daughter of the Kemi vicar Simon Ruuth, and followed his father-in-law as vicar.
 As vicar, he managed matters all over the Kemi Lapland area, but was not an unusual preacher during his lifetime.
-Rungius served as vicar during the Thirty Years' War and died in 1629.
-As was the custom at the time, he was buried underneath the church floor.